-- 3. In the pop-up Add New Camera dialog window, you can: - Select the Search tab if you are not sure of the camera's IP Address.
-Click Search camera to search for an available camera within the network.
+- 3. In the pop-up Add New Camera dialog window, you can: - Select the Search tab if you are not sure of the camera's IP address.
+Click Search camera to search the available camera within the network.
 Once the camera is found and is shown in the list, select it and click Add Camera.

-Select the Input tab to add a camera by entering its IP Address directly.
-Enter the camera's IP Address (default: 192.168.10.30) and Port (default: 80), and then click Add Camera.
+Select the Input tab to add a camera by entering its IP address directly.
+Enter the camera's IP address and Port default: 80), and then click Add Camera.

 4. Enter the User name and Password for the camera, and then click OK.
-The connected camera will be displayed in the Camera's List.
+The connected camera will be displayed in the Camera List.